mbsa-tud/tsad_platform/README.md

 1. On the `Data` panel, click `Browse` (1) to select a folder from the computer or enter a path manually.
 2. Click `Load Data` (2) to import the selected dataset.

+You can view the loaded data (4) and see its statistical features (3).

 The **format** of a dataset must be as such:

 * It contains at least one of the following folders: a `train` folder containing training data and a `test` folder containing testing data.